aggregate1166877/scalable-express-boilerplate/README.md

-# Simple but scalable NodeJS Express boilerplate
+# Scalable TS NodeJS Express boilerplate
 A scalable 'hello world' NodeJS Express boilerplate application with routes, controllers, and middleware that does nothing (except print out "Hello, world!" of course).
+The server is TS-bundled out of the box.

 The idea behind this project is to have a well structured not-too-minimal working environment for a RESTful API server that could potentially grow into a larger project.
 This